-ENAR is committed to fostering a culture of inclusion, professionalism and civil discourse, which cultivates an environment where ideas are exchanged openly and freely with mutual respect and trust.
-ENAR has adopted a Meeting Conduct Policy intended to guide all attendees at ENAR’s annual Spring Meeting and attendees will be required to assent to the policy as part of registration.
+ENAR is committed to fostering a culture of inclusion, professionalism, and civil discourse, which cultivates an environment where ideas are exchanged openly and freely with mutual respect and trust.
+ENAR has adopted a Meeting Conduct Policy that outlines expectations for all attendees and participants.
+All attendees must agree to abide by the policy when registering.

-I would like to extend a special thanks to the members of the Educational Advisory Committee – Babette Brumback (University of Florida), Andrea Cook (Kaiser Permanente Washington Health Research Institute), David Fardo (University of Kentucky), Mithat Gönen (Memorial Sloan-Kettering Research Center), and Therri Usher (Food and Drug Administration) for their excellent guidance during the development of an outstanding educational program.
+I would like to extend a special thanks to the members of the Educational Advisory Committee Erinn Hade (NYU), Kiya Hamilton (FDA), Zhigang Li (University of Florida), Brian Millen (Eli Lilly), Abdus Wahed (University of Pittsburgh), and Cory Zigler (University of Texas at Austin) for their guidance developing an outstanding educational program.

-To learn more about Dr. Bowman and his Invited Address, please see the Presidential Invited Address.
+To learn more about Dr. Morton and her Invited Address, please see the Presidential Invited Address.

-We hope to see at the 2021 ENAR Spring Meeting!
+I can't wait to see you at the 2023 ENAR Spring Meeting!